Manila massacre

-The Manila massacre was one of several major war crimes committed by the Imperial Japanese Army, as judged by the postwar military tribunal.
+The Manila massacre was one of several major war crimes committed by the Imperial Japanese Navy.
+The Japanese commanding admiral, Sanji Iwabuchi, who stood behind the massacre committed suicide during the battle.
 The Japanese commanding general, Tomoyuki Yamashita, and his chief of staff Akira Mutō, were held responsible for the massacre and other war crimes in a trial which started in October 1945.
-Yamashita was executed on 23 February 1946 and Mutō on 23 December 1948.
+Yamashita was hanged on 23 February 1946 and Mutō on 23 December 1948.

 Description

 Massacre

-Before the battle, deciding that he would be unable to defend Manila with the forces available to him, and to preserve as large a force as possible in the rural mountain Luzon region of the Philippines, General Tomoyuki Yamashita had insisted on a complete withdrawal of Japanese troops from Manila in January 1945.
+Before the battle, deciding that he would be unable to defend Manila with the forces available to him, and to preserve as large a force as possible in the rural, more defensible Sierra Madre mountain region of northern Luzon, General Tomoyuki Yamashita had insisted on a complete withdrawal of Japanese troops from Manila in January 1945.
 However, Yamashita's order was ignored by about 10,000 Japanese marines under Rear Admiral Sanji Iwabuchi who chose to remain in Manila.
-About 4,000 Japanese army personnel were unable to leave the city due to the advance of the American and Filipino forces.

 In the Battle of Manila from February to March 1945, the United States Army advanced into the city of Manila in order to drive the Japanese out.
 During lulls in the battle for control of the city, Japanese troops took their anger and frustration out on the civilians in the city.
 Violent mutilations, rapes, and massacres occurred in schools, hospitals and convents, including San Juan de Dios Hospital, Santa Rosa College, Santo Domingo Church, Manila Cathedral, Paco Church, St. Paul's Convent, and St. Vincent de Paul Church.

-Dr Antonio Gisbert told of the murder of his father and brother at the Palacio del Gobernador, saying, "I am one of those few survivors, not more than 50 in all out of more than 3000 men herded into Fort Santiago and, two days later, massacred.
+Dr. Antonio Gisbert told of the murder of his father and brother at the Palacio del Gobernador, saying, "I am one of those few survivors, not more than 50 in all out of more than 3000 men herded into Fort Santiago and, two days later, massacred.

-The Japanese forced Filipino women and children to be used as human shields into the front lines to protect Japanese positions.
+The Japanese forced Filipino women and children into the front lines as human shields to protect Japanese positions.
 Those who survived were then murdered by the Japanese.

 Mop-up operations

 The Japanese conducted mop-up operations to clear north Manila of guerrillas, executing more than 54,000 Filipinos, including children, as they passed through towns.

-Pregnant Filipino women were killed by having their bellies ripped open while Filipino civilians trying to flee were executed.
+Pregnant Filipino women were murdered by having their bellies ripped open while Filipino civilians trying to flee were executed.